HoGentTIN/infra-slides/00-infra-intro.md

 ---
 title: Infrastructure Automation
-subtitle: HOGENT toegepaste informatica
+subtitle: HOGENT applied computer science
 author: Bert Van Vreckem
 date: 2021-2022
 ---

 # Intro

-## Woensdag 10 maart, 01:31
+## Wednesday 10 March, 01:31

-[Inuits](https://inuits.eu/) on-call team merkt dat VMs uitvallen
+[Inuits](https://inuits.eu/) on-call team notices some VMs are gone

-## Dit zijn productie-systemen!
+## These are production systems!

-## Ze komen niet meteen terug...
+## They aren't coming back any time soon...

-## Woensdag 10 maart, 03:42
+## Wednesday 10 March, 03:42

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">We have a major incident on SBG2.
 The fire declared in the building.
 Firefighters were immediately on the scene but could not control the fire in SBG2.
 The whole site has been isolated which impacts all services in SGB1-4.
 We recommend to activate your Disaster Recovery Plan.</p>&mdash; Octave Klaba (@olesovhcom) <a href="https://twitter.com/olesovhcom/status/1369478732247932929?ref_src=twsrc%5Etfw">March 10, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>

-## De situatie
+## The situation

-- [OVHcloud](https://www.ovhcloud.com/nl/) is een cloud provider
+- [OVHcloud](https://www.ovhcloud.com/nl/) is a cloud provider
-- 32 datacenters over 4 continenten
+- 32 datacenters over 4 continents
-- o.a. in Straatsburg (SBG)
+- a.o. in Strasbourg (SBG)

 ---